tspear/sctest1/README.md

 # sctest1

-Tests with the SOundcloud API
+Tests with the Soundcloud API